XMAMan/SmallSI/readme.md

 impulse = ResolutionHelper.Clamp(impulse, c.MinImpulse, c.MaxImpulse);
 ```

-If you would clamp the impulse in this way then the sequentiell impulse algorithm has no chance to correct a impulse, which was to hight.
+If you would clamp the impulse in this way then the sequential impulse algorithm has no chance to correct a impulse, which was to hight.

 In this image you see the comparison between right and wrong impulse clamping.
 The normalconstraint should push a body in left direction.
 The needed impulse is the blue vector.
 You apply multiple impulses so that the AccumulatedImpulse match the blue vector.
 If there are multiple constraints then it can happen, that the current velocity between two bodies becomes too hight and then a correction-impulse in right direction (third impulse in image) is needed.
 If you use the wrong clamping then you have no chance to correct this and the sum over all impulses (AccumulatedImpulse) remains too high.